paul-bailey/EvilCandy/Tutorial.rst

     function variables, but in testing I've been unable to see a very noticeable difference.

-Variables may also be declared inside block statements, for even further namespace reduction:
+Variables may also be declared inside braced block statements, for even further namespace reduction:

 .. code-block:: js

         let thing = function(a, b) {
-                if (b)
+                if (b) {
                         let x = b;
+                        ...
+                }

                 // THIS WON'T WORK!!
                 let a = x;  // x no longer exists